-Considerations for Test Setup
+Considerations for test setup

-- a) Use a wrist strap and cord to connect yourself to ground. - b) Use a conductive floor mat and heel strap combination.
+- ▶ NOTICE!
+Risk of electrostatic discharge.
+Electrostatic discharge can damage the electronic components of the product and the device under test (DUT).
+Ground yourself to prevent electrostatic discharge damage: - a) Use a wrist strap and cord to connect yourself to ground. - b) Use a conductive floor mat and heel strap combination.